OPEnSLab-OSU/Loom/Readme_Documentation_Style_Guide.md

 Angle brackets indicate a required field.
 Do not include them in your code.

-- "inheritFromModule": The virtual class of which your module will inherit methods
+- **inheritFromModule**: The virtual class of which your module will inherit methods
-- "Description of module": A short description of your module.
+- Description **of** module: A short description of your module.

 #### Example found in Loom_OLED class.